Donald Tsang: Early life and government career

 Tsang was born in Hong Kong on 7 October 1944 to a Hong Kong police officer.
-His family ancestry is from Guangdong Foshan.
+His family ancestry is from Foshan in Guangdong.
 He spent his childhood living in the Hollywood Road Police Married Quarters in Central, Hong Kong.
 After completing his secondary education at Wah Yan College, Hong Kong, a Jesuit school in Hong Kong, he worked briefly as a salesman at US drug company Pfizer Inc. before joining the civil service.

 Tsang joined the Civil Service as an Executive Officer in January 1967 and held many positions dealing with local administration, finance, trade and policies relating to the return of Hong Kong to China.
 In 1977, Tsang was attached to the Asian Development Bank in Manila for a year and worked on water supply and railway development projects in the Philippines and Bangladesh.
 He was subsequently sent by the government to complete a master's degree in public administration from the John F. Kennedy School of Government of the Harvard University in 1981.

 Tsang was responsible for implementing the Sino-British Joint Declaration, signed in 1984 to decide the Hong Kong's sovereignty to be transferred to China in 1997, and the promotion of the British Nationality Selection Scheme as Deputy Secretary of the General Duties Branch between 1985 and 1989.
 In 1989, he was appointed Director of Administration to oversee the functioning of the Government Secretariat.
 In 1991 he became Director-General of Trade and in charge of all facets of trade negotiation and administration affecting Hong Kong.
 In May 1993, he was promoted to Secretary for the Treasury, responsible for the overall resource allocation, the taxation systems and the cost effectiveness of the Hong Kong government.